RaulDiodiu/rap-handson-travel-docs/part6/6aSHORT.md

 ## Creating our Behavior Pool
 [^ Top of page](#)
-Open the base behavior definition `ZRAPH_##_I_TravelWDTP`.

-Here, the ADT `Quick Fix` feature can be used to generate the class.
-For this, set the cursor on the class name `zbp_raph_##_i_travelwdtp` in line 1 and press `Ctrl + 1` to start the Quick Fix dialog.

-Open the created class and click `Local Types` on the bottom.
+Open the base behavior definition `ZRAPH_##_I_TravelWDTP` and navigate to the class `zbp_raph_##_i_travelwdtp` in the first line.
+Click `Local Types` on the bottom.
 This is where we implement the logic for all validations, actions, determinations and feature control.
 Every time we add a new action, determination or validation use the quick fix in the behavior definition to adjust the associated behavior pool class with a new method.
 You don't have to change anything yet, just activate the behavior pool.

 **Solution**
 [ZRAPH_##_I_TravelWDTP](sources/Z_I_TravelWDTP_v3.txt)